pingcap/community/special-interest-groups/sig-expr/roles-and-organization-management.md

 ### Reviewer

+**Automatically demoted**:

 For a Reviewer to be demoted to an Active Contributor,  he/she must satisfy at least 1 of the following conditions:
-scenarios:

 * Haven't reviewed or merged any PR in the expression package within 3 monthes.
 * Haven't appeared in the SIG meeting without any reason for 3 times continuously.
 * At least 2 Committers or Maintainers agree that the Reviewer is not qualified.

-How to retain the Reviewer role:
+**How to retain**:

-* Have reviewed or merged 5 PRs within 1 month
+* Have reviewed or merged 5 PRs within 1 month.

 ## Voluntarily Quit or Demote